ARKlab/Artesian.SDK/README.md

 ### CheckConversion verify UnitOfMeasure compatibility

-MarketData Service provides a method called CheckConversion, which allows you to check whether a list of input units of measure can be converted info a spicified target unit of measure.
+MarketData Service provides a method called CheckConversion, which allows you to check whether a list of input units of measure can be converted info a specified target unit of measure.

 ```csharp
 var inputUnitOfMeasureToCheck = new string[]{ "MW", "s", "kW/s"}.ToArray();